-April 24, 2019 – This morning, at a special event at Trillium Lutheran & Elevation Church (on the site of Willow Hall, the former orphanage for Kitchener-Waterloo) in UpTown Waterloo, the One Book, One Community committee announced that the 2019 selection is The Home for Unwanted Girls by Joanna Goodman.
+At a special event at Trillium Lutheran & Elevation Church (on the site of Willow Hall, the former orphanage for Kitchener-Waterloo) in spring, the One Book, One Community committee announced that the 2019 selection is The Home for Unwanted Girls by Joanna Goodman.

 The Home for Unwanted Girls is set in 1950s Quebec, a time when the relationship between the French and the English was strained.
 This atmosphere was reflected in Maggie Hughes’ home where her English-speaking father, “The Seed Man”, had great ambitions for his daughter and those plans most certainly did not include her marrying the poor French farm boy who had captured her heart.
 When the teenage Maggie becomes pregnant, she is forced to give the baby up for adoption.
 The child, Elodie, is raised in Quebec’s impoverished orphanage system.
 Elodie’s life and indeed her future will be in jeopardy when a new law providing more funding to psychiatric hospitals rather than orphanages sees thousands of orphans falsely declared as mentally ill.
 The Home for Unwanted Girls is a suspenseful, provocative novel set in a dark time in Quebec’s history.
 You will not be able to put it down.